Healthcare in Costa Rica: EBAIS

 The Equipos Básicos de Atención Integral en Salud (EBAIS), or Comprehensive Basic Health Care Team, began operating in 1995, under control of the Social Security Fund.
 The program had been proposed two years earlier by a bipartisan committee of experts set up by the president to redress decreases in the quality of services that had occurred over the preceding decade.
 The goal of the program is to ensure that all citizens have access to medical care, including rural residents.
 EBAIS employees are divided into teams of about five members, including one doctor.
 Team members visit people at their homes to vaccinate, offer medical advice, check vitals, and dispense medication.
 They also rectify any standing water situations they observe, which otherwise act as breeding grounds for mosquitoes and their associated diseases.
-EBAIS designates certain residences as high-risk due to subs-standard housing and amenities or risky health conditions (eg. teenage pregnancy).
+EBAIS designates certain residences as high-risk due to subs-standard housing and amenities or risky health conditions (e.g. teenage pregnancy).
 Members also address the health of patients' pets, such as ensuring that they are up to date on all necessary vaccinations.
 There are nearly 1,000 teams, each overseeing the health of 3,500-4,000 individuals.

 After an original rejection, $9 million was later granted for the creation of EBAIS by the World Bank.
 The rest of the $50 million price tag was paid for by the Social Security Fund.

 The Costa Rican Social Security Fund is also charged with the administration of the public pension system.

-Reformed Healthcare Litigation
+Reformed healthcare litigation

 The development of the current public and private healthcare system in Costa Rica and its movement towards a progressive system came about as a response to a growing constitutional health rights in Costa Rica.
 The Costa Rican Supreme Court, the Sala IV, released litigations for medications, treatments, and other health care issues.
-Criticism from inside the health system regarding “the court’s jurisprudence elevated the right to health above financial considerations, and as a result posed a threat to the financial well-being of the state-run health care system."
+Criticism from inside the health system regarding "the court's jurisprudence elevated the right to health above financial considerations, and as a result posed a threat to the financial well-being of the state-run health care system."

 A 2014 study researched successful health rights litigation and showed that less than 70% of favorable rulings were for low-priority medications in Costa Rica, revealing an unfair access to medications.
 To address these criticisms, the Sala IV partnered with the Cochrane Collaboration to integrate medical professional evaluations in its decision-making process for claims seeking access to medication.
-Then a new study was conducted researching the court’s reformed ruling process and whether it has changed in favor of the health rights conversation.
+Then a new study was conducted researching the court's reformed ruling process and whether it has changed in favor of the health rights conversation.
 It revealed that the probability of winning a medication lawsuit has increased drastically over time and that the percent of rulings granting experimental medications has declined while the percent granting high-priority medications increased.
-Based on the results, in comparison to the court’s pre-reform process, the reformed new process has led to some minor gains in fairness.
+Based on the results, in comparison to the court's pre-reform process, the reformed new process has led to some minor gains in fairness.